Luidog/fms-api-client/README.md

     ✓ should allow you to remove an instance

   File Upload Capabilities
-    ✓ should allow you to upload a file to a new record (1763ms) ✓ should allow you to upload a file to a specific container repetition (5036ms) ✓ should reject with a message if it can not find the file to upload ✓ should allow you to upload a file to a specific record (1736ms) ✓ should allow you to upload a file to a specific record container repetition (2213ms) ✓ should reject of the request is invalid (763ms)
+    ✓ should allow you to upload a file to a new record (1403ms) ✓ should allow you to upload a file to a specific container repetition (1713ms) ✓ should reject with a message if it can not find the file to upload ✓ should allow you to upload a file to a specific record (1424ms) ✓ should allow you to upload a file to a specific record container repetition (1501ms) ✓ should reject of the request is invalid (751ms)

   Data Usage
     Tracks Data Usage
       ✓ should track API usage data.
-(232ms)
+(214ms)
       ✓ should allow you to reset usage data.
-(202ms) Does Not Track Data Usage
+(206ms) Does Not Track Data Usage
-      ✓ should not track data usage in (228ms)
+      ✓ should not track data usage in (216ms)
-      ✓ should not track data usage out (512ms)
+      ✓ should not track data usage out (270ms)

   Utility Capabilities
-    ✓ *Depricated* it should extract field while maintaining the array (888ms) ✓ *Depricated* it should extract field data while maintaining the object (344ms) ✓ *Depricated* it should extract the recordId while maintaining the array (335ms) ✓ *Depricated* it should extract field data while maintaining the object (377ms) ✓ it should extract field while maintaining the array (416ms) ✓ it should extract field data while maintaining the object (314ms) ✓ it should extract the recordId while maintaining the array (367ms) ✓ it should extract field data while maintaining the object (617ms) ✓ it should remove properties while maintaing the array ✓ it should remove properties while maintaing the array
+    ✓ *Depricated* it should extract field while maintaining the array (337ms) ✓ *Depricated* it should extract field data while maintaining the object (400ms) ✓ *Depricated* it should extract the recordId while maintaining the array (472ms) ✓ *Depricated* it should extract field data while maintaining the object (3772ms) ✓ it should extract field while maintaining the array (658ms) ✓ it should extract field data while maintaining the object (370ms) ✓ it should extract the recordId while maintaining the array (367ms) ✓ it should extract field data while maintaining the object (339ms) ✓ it should remove properties while maintaing the array ✓ it should remove properties while maintaing the array

-  105 passing (1m)
+  104 passing (58s)
+  1 failing

+  1) Authentication Capabilities
+       should authenticate into FileMaker.:
+     Error: connect ETIMEDOUT 13.57.109.185:443
+      at Object._errnoException (util.js:992:11)
+      at _exceptionWithHostPort (util.js:1014:20)
+      at TCPConnectWrap.afterConnect [as oncomplete] (net.js:1186:14)

 ------------------------------|----------|----------|----------|----------|-------------------|
 File                          |  % Stmts | % Branch |  % Funcs |  % Lines | Uncovered Line #s |